 Since "Alice," she has appeared in numerous Broadway plays over the years, as well as appeared in two additional television series, "Room for Two," which ran from 1992 to 1993, and "Conrad Bloom" in 1998.
 However, she also had a strong desire to explore new horizons, which ultimately led her to the teaching and directing arenas.
 Recently she started a program to help young girls between the ages of 12-14 with self-esteem issues to assist them in overcoming shyness and help them realize their full potential.

-Linda keeps up a New York apartment as well as a home in Wilmington, North Carolina, which she discovered when she was producing a television film.
+Linda alternated between New York and Wilmington, North Carolina, the later she discovered when she was producing a television film.
 She married current husband, Steve Bakunas, in 2005 and together they purchased and renovated a warehouse in Wilmington, transforming it into "Red Barn Studio," a combination art studio, theater and venue for art, acting and music classes.
-She has an active role in producing and performing in many of it's productions.
-To see the current schedule of performances, check out Red Barn Studio for more information.
+She had an active role in producing and performing in many of it's productions before it sold in 2017.

 Linda in 2001, on stage with Michelle Lee in "Tale Of The Allergist's Wife"